-The Board of Directors has formed an Audit Committee, which currently consists of John K. Bell, Chair, Robert Toth, and Erich Mohr, all of whom are independent (as that term is defined under the Nasdaq Marketplace Rules) and financially literate (as such qualification is interpreted by the Board of Directors in its business judgment).
+The Board of Directors has formed an Audit Committee, which currently consists of John K. Bell, Chair, Robert Toth, and Saiid Zarrabian, all of whom are independent (as that term is defined under the Nasdaq Marketplace Rules) and financially literate (as such qualification is interpreted by the Board of Directors in its business judgment).
 We are relying upon the exemption in section 6.1 of Canadian National Instrument 52-110 - Audit Committees from Parts 3 and 5 thereof.
+In addition, our Board has determined that Mr. Bell qualifies as an audit committee financial expert within the meaning of SEC regulations and The NASDAQ Marketplace Rules.

-The Board of Directors has also formed a Corporate Governance and Compensation Committee which consists of Lynda Cranston, Chair, John K. Bell, Erich Mohr, and Robert Toth.
+The Board of Directors has also formed a Corporate Governance and Compensation Committee which consists of Lynda Cranston, Chair, Saiid Zarrabian, Erich Mohr, and Robert Toth.
 The Corporate Governance and Compensation Committee assists the Board of Directors in fulfilling its oversight responsibilities relating to (i) corporate governance practices and policies and (ii) compensation matters, including compensation of the directors and senior management of the Company and the administration of compensation plans of the Company.